-- Hoist by His Own Petard: Turns out he's not immune to his own Quirk if a victim of his bites him which indeed happens during the training exercise as he's trying to beat everyone - he too will suffer from its effects.
+- Hoist by His Own Petard: Turns out that even he's not immune to his own Quirk.
+If a victim of his bites him - which indeed happens during the training exercise as he's trying to beat everyone - he too will suffer from its effects.

-- Not So Different: From Bakugou personality-wise.
+- Not So Different: From Bakugou, personality-wise, at least.
 It's why they can't stand each other.

 - Shout-Out: His name and powers are a reference to George A. Romero.

-- Zombie Apocalypse: He can create a man made one by spreading pink gas around the area.
+- Zombie Apocalypse: He can create a man-made one by spreading pink gas around the area.
 The downside is that it's wildly uncontrollable and he isn't immune to it's effects either.
-Luckily the effect is only temporary and the victim will return to normal after a set of time.
+Luckily the effect is only temporary and the victim will return to normal after a set amount of time.